pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 `pywbemcli_connections.json` in the current directory.
 A connection has a name and defines all parameters necessary to connect to a WBEM server.
-Once defined these connections can be accessed with the general option ``--name`` or in the interactive mode the ``connection select` command.
+Once defined these connections can be accessed with the general option ``--name`` or in the interactive mode the ``connection select`` command.

 A new persistent connection definition can be created  by executing pywbemcli with the ``connection add`` command.
-The options on this command will define the WBEM server and its security characteristics, a name for that server and save the result to the :term:`connections file`
+The options on this command will define the WBEM server and its security characteristics, a name for that server and save the result to the :term:`connections file`.

 At any point in time, pywbemcli can communicate with only a single WBEM server.
 That is the current connection.